zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

   ```

 To provision VMs on AWS, your VM Orchestrator stack component needs to be configured to authenticate with [AWS Service Connector](../../../stacks-and-components/auth-management/aws-service-connector.md).
-To configure the AWS Service Connector, you need to register a new service connector, but first let's check the available service connectors types using the following command:
+To configure the AWS Service Connector, you need to register a new service connector, but first let's check the available service connector types using the following command:

 ```
 zenml service-connector list-types --type aws